sdsc-ordes/catplus-zarr-converters/README.md

 just run example/1-Synth.json output.json --format jsonld
 ```

+### Architecture

+The json input is read with `serde_json`: the transformation of fields is described in the struct `synth-converter/src/batch.rs`

+The graph is build via `synth-converter/src/graph/graph_builder.rs` and uses `sophia_rs`.
+Besides `rdf` and `xsd` that have build in namespaces in `sophia_rs`, all namespaces and terms are provided in `synth-converter/src/graph/namespaces` as constants.
+This makes the code more readable and also ensures that the rdf iris and namespaces are controlled and spelt correctly.
+Graph serializers and parsers are provided in `synth-converter/src/rdf`.
+The turtle serializer there is needed for the test.
+The conversion is done in the public crate `synth-converter/src/convert.rs`

 ### Shacl Validation

 The rdf graph confirms to the cat+ ontology: https://github.com/sdsc-ordes/cat-plus-ontology.
 Currently rust offeres no Shacl Validation Library, but once such a library exists, it would make sense to add a Shacl Validation.